joe-speedboat/workshop.container/11 Registry.md

 	busybox   Busybox base image.
 2231      [OK]
 ```
 ### Pulling images
-By default docker client is pulling from dockerhub registry.
 If you do not define the full url of an image, docker client tries to auto-complete the url with docker.io.
 ```bash
 docker pull busybox:latest